 Julia teaches in the English Department at UNC Greensboro and is editor of Inch magazine and associate editor at Bull City Press.
 She worked for almost twenty years as a freelance editor of academic books for university presses.

-Julia has been a fellow at the Virginia Center for the Creative Arts, Tennessee Williams Scholar in fiction at the Sewanee Writers’ Conference, artist-in-residence at the Millay Colony, and Crossfield Fellow at the Cuttyhunk Island Writers’ Residency.
+In 2019, Julia was awarded the Cos Barnes Fellowship in Fiction at the Weymouth Center for the Arts & Humanities.
+She has been a fellow at the Virginia Center for the Creative Arts, Tennessee Williams Scholar in fiction at the Sewanee Writers’ Conference, artist-in-residence at the Millay Colony, and Crossfield Fellow at the Cuttyhunk Island Writers’ Residency.
 She’s also been the grateful recipient of grants from the Durham Arts Council, Nash County Arts, and the United Arts Council of Greater Greensboro.
 Her short stories “Delta Foxtrot” (Greensboro Review) and “Mrs. DeVry, Why Do You Cry” (Southern Cultures) were both nominated for Pushcart Prizes.

-A North Carolina native, Julia earned a BA in English at UNC-Chapel Hill and an MFA at Sarah Lawrence College.
-She lives with her family in Greensboro.
+A North Carolina native, Julia lives with her family in Greensboro.

 Photo: Felipe Troncoso